 Compensation for the costs of preparing for reception, social assistance and special costs will require the submission of a separate application to the KEHA Centre.
 The number of people calculated using the UMA case management system in connection with imputed reimbursement also applies to other compensation.
 Applications for compensation must be submitted within two years of the end of the calendar year in which the activities in question took place.

-In its planning activities, the wellbeing services county will set out its objectives for promoting the wellbeing, health and inclusion of immigrants, as well as measures to support the objectives and the parties responsible.
 In its planning activities, the wellbeing services county will consider the needs of the immigrants in its operating area and the national objectives concerning the promotion of integration, and ensure that the services of the wellbeing services county are also suitable to immigrants.
+The promotion of integration must be taken into account as part of the development and monitoring of the wellbeing services county's other activities.

-The implementation of the comprehensive reform of the Integration Act will be supported by guidelines aimed at the employment authorities and municipalities as part of the TE24 and KOTO24 reforms.
-The change support office of the Association of Finnish Municipalities will support municipalities in the preparation and implementation of the reforms.
+The implementation of the comprehensive reform of the Integration Act is supported by guidelines aimed at the employment authorities and municipalities as part of the TE24 and KOTO24 reforms.
+The change support office of the Association of Finnish Municipalities supports municipalities in the implementation of the reforms.

-Materials will be collected on the kotoutuminen.fi website to support the implementation of the reforms.
-Events will be listed in the event calendar.
+Materials are collected on the kotoutuminen.fi website to support the implementation of the reforms.
+Events are listed in the event calendar.

 More information: